Per-Client Delivery Reference

 Session discovery

 Claude Code sets $CLAUDE_SESSION_ID in every child process. c2c register reads it automatically.
-No extra configuration required after c2c setup claude-code.
+No extra configuration required after c2c install claude.

 Claude Code host process